liuxinyu95/AlgoXY/README.md

 $ make
 ```

 This will generate algoxy-en.pdf and algoxy-zh-cn.pdf.
 If you only need the Chinese version for example, you can run `make cn` instead.

-### Other branches

-The other two branches, `zh-cn` and `jvm` are deprecated.
-Please do NOT checkout/track them.
+Run `make force-cn` or `make force-en` to force build the book.

 --